Select a topic to access questions and answers:

 Can I claim a federal income tax deduction based on my contributions to my Bright StartSM College Savings Program account?

-No, contributions to your Bright StartSM College Savings Program are generally not eligible for federal income tax deduction.
+No, contributions to your Bright StartSM College Savings Program account are generally not eligible for federal income tax deduction.

 Are withdrawals from a Bright StartSM College Savings Program account exempt from federal income tax?